LakithaRav/JDXADemo/README.md

 # JDXADemo
-JDX Android ORM Library Demo Project
+JDXA Android ORM Library Demo Project

 # What is JDXA?
-JDXA (i.e. JDXA for Android) is a flexible, easy-to-user ORM library product that simplifies and accelerate the development of Android applications.
-Developed by Software Tree (LLC), JDXA runs on JDX, the core object relational mapping technology which is use by NJDX for .Net JDX for Java and now JDXA for Android.
+JDXA is a flexible, non-intrusive, and easy-to-use Object Relational Mapping (ORM) library product that simplifies and accelerates the development of Android apps.
+JDXA is a product of Software Tree.
+You may get a free trial version of JDXA SDK from http://www.softwaretree.com.

 ##Tutorial
 http://wp.me/p5X7bM-2w